chillcicada/tntt/src/layouts/doc.typ

 /// - body-size (length | str): The size of body text, can be length value or str.
 /// - footnote-font ("SongTi" | "HeiTi" | "KaiTi" | "FangSong" | "Mono" | "Math"): The font for footnotes.
 /// - footnote-size (length | str): The size of footnotes, can be length value or str.
+/// - footnote-style ("normal" | "super"): The style of footnotes, can be "normal" or "super".
+/// - footnote-numbering (str): The numbering style for footnotes.
 /// - math-font ("SongTi" | "HeiTi" | "KaiTi" | "FangSong" | "Mono" | "Math"): The font for math equations.
 /// - math-size (length | str): The size of math equations, can be length value or str.
 /// - raw-font ("SongTi" | "HeiTi" | "KaiTi" | "FangSong" | "Mono" | "Math"): The font for raw text.